 Now, that you’ve completed the last four steps, all that’s left to do is, write.
 You’ve spent enough time reading this post, so spend at least the same amount of time organizing your personal statement, at least for today.
 Don’t overstress or over think this!
 Allow your true thoughts and passions to flow and show (hey that rhymes lol) through your essay.
 Creating the optimal personal statement format can take numerous edits and drafts to finally make it to the final draft.
 After writing, make sure to reread it at least 10-20 times to check for grammatical errors and completeness.
 Allow a minimum of 2-3 people to read and give you feedback.

 One last helpful tip is to use the voice to text option on your phone or computer.
 It works wonders for productivity.
 I’ve been using it with my iPhone on the notes app to write papers and blog posts.
 There’s a small icon at the bottom righthand corner with a microphone.
 You simply click and start speaking for about 30 seconds at a time.
 It will transcribe your voice into actual text.
 You will be saving yourself hours of typing and decreasing your risk of developing carpal tunnel!
 If you don’t have an iPhone there’s plenty of apps that allow for voice to text automation.

 Once, you write your personal statement and press submit, treat yourself to these gifts!
 Good luck to you!

-For more personal statement writing tips and school and career advice delivered to your email, sign up here to get my newsletter.
+For more personal statement format writing tips and school and career advice delivered to your email, sign up here to get my newsletter.